4 clueless ways companies are responding to workers in crisis

 “It’s less about throwing a solution or initiative onto something than doing the work to understand what needs to be healed,” Castillo says.
 “It’s a mindset shift.
 There’s a lot of work that goes into doing this work well.
 What if we didn’t . . . gaslight people into doing more and being better?”

 Ultimately, it seems to require that leaders place their people ahead of their businesses, and acknowledge uncomfortable truths instead of ignoring them.
-And we all must recognize, as Villamil frames it, that “critique is a symbol of hope.”
+And we all must recognize, as Villamil frames it, that “critique is a signal of hope.”